 - Baby hedgehogs sleep quite a bit, and they have a tendency to sleep more after the stress and activity of going to a new home.

-- The need for additional sleep is common in both human babies and in animal babies.
+- The need for additional sleep is common in both human and animal babies.

-- The main indicators of health and comfort are adequate levels of eating and drinking, which are then in turn monitored by stool quantity and quality.
+- The main indicators of health and comfort are adequate levels of eating and drinking, which can be monitored by stool quantity and quality.

 Acclimating to Daytime Activity and Handling